pechinkin/computer-club-event-processing/README.md

 ### Intro

 This is a programm on `C++` to process events happening in the computer center.
-Here i use STL-containers and onle standard library.
+Here i use STL-containers and only standard library.
 You can count money you earned during the day and time when PC/table was taken (precised to minutes, but money is counted for table as every period of being taken rounds high to amout of hours.
 Examples:
 3 minutes = 1 hour paid for;
 01:01 = 2 hours paid for;
 that is how market economy works, mate)

 ### How to create a file to process

-Info for processing is stores in .txt file.
+Info for processing is stored in .txt file.
 Open it and write in appropriate way:
 ```
 N //N - number of working tables, N >= 0
-Time_opening Time_ending //format - HH:MM, like 17:03, 19:84
+Time_opening Time_ending //format - HH:MM, like 17:03, 09:14
 P //P - price for an hour
 [events]
 ```